Why should I enter the 3x3 International Illustration Awards Show?

 What entry materials do you require?

 Print images must 1024 pixels on the longest side, 72 dpi, RGB, jpg.
 We will request hires files from all winners for reproduction.
-Animation entries must be entered in QuickTime format (.mov) and no larger than 25MB.
+Animation entries may be entered as an URL or uploaded in QuickTime format (.mov) and no larger than 25MB.
 Animated gifs are also accepted.
 For books, comics or graphic novels enter the front cover with title and three to four representative spreads digitally.

 How are the shows judged?

 All judging is done digitally and independently over the span of two weeks.
-Judges can take as long as they like judging each category, however they do not communicate with other judges.
-We've found there is undue influence when judging is done in person.
+Judges do not communicate with other judges.
+We've found there is undue influence when judging is done as a group.
 Each entry is judged either in or out and it takes a majority of judges’ votes to be accepted into any 3x3 Show.
 Honorable Mentions must receive at least half our judges’ votes.